r1shhh1/FirebaseAuthenticationPage/README.md

   google-services.json file and you'll be good to go.

 # Contribute
-  I'll really appreciate any UI upgrade suggestions and repos!
+  I'll really appreciate any UI upgrade suggestions and contributions!